institut-de-genomique/TaraPacific_Pocillopora-transcriptomic/Figure_2/README_Figure_2.md

 ## 1. Using ITS2 sequences

-ITS2 sequences were obtained following the procedure detailed here : https://arxiv.org/abs/2207.02475
+ITS2 sequences are available under the PRJEB52458 project and were obtained following the procedure detailed here : https://arxiv.org/abs/2207.02475
 ITS2 sequences were processed with the Symportal pipeline and the results are available here : https://doi.org/10.5281/zenodo.4061796
 ITS2 profil abundances in each colony is in : TARA_PACIFIC_METAB_ITS2_coral_its2_type_profiles_absolute_abund_and_meta_v1.csv